cnr-roxx/til/libgdx/build-distribution-jar.md

 # Build Distribution JAR

-To build distribution JAR file use Gradle's task:
+To build distribution JAR file use Gradle task:
 ```
 other/dist
 ```